brianmhunt/brianmhunt.github.io/_posts/2014-01-22-making-everything-async.md

 share: true
 ---

-# Introduction
+# What

-Here are some things we have done that we believe positively affect the loading experience of our application.
-This has brought us closer to the experience we had hoped for and I thought you might find it interesting.

-We have a fairly hefty application.
-Every page loads about 2MB of Javascript, and around 200KB of HTML.
-We also load a number of third party services, such as Uservoice, Typekit and Stripe.

-The key to improving the user experience has been an aggressive caching scheme and parallelizing the loading of the Javascript, as we detail below.

-I would certainly be interested in others' experiences with and thoughts on the techniques below.

-## One javascript file to rule them all

-All our javascript is included or compiled from Coffeescript via [Browserify](http://browserify.org/).
-At the end of our main html file we have:
+Load our script resources asynchronously, with one `<script>` tag, like this:

 {% highlight html %}
 <script async src='/all.js-{% raw %}{{ cache_buster }}{% endraw %}'></script>
 {% endhighlight %}

-We are using Jinja2 to compile the html files.
-The `cache_buster` a variable set to the *mtime* of a file, and that *mtime* changes whenever we deploy to Google App Engine.

-Our `cache_buster` also changes locally whenever Browserify recompiles our scripts into `all.js`, so development can use caching.

-Our Google App Engine `app.yaml` contains:

-{% highlight yaml %}
-- url: /all.js.*       # Matches all.js-{% raw %}{{ cache_buster }}{% endraw %}
-  expiration: 360d     # Specifies how long to cache the request
-  static_files: scripts/all.js
-  upload: scripts/all.js
-{% endhighlight %}

-Our `all.js-*` resource effectly never expires.
-This has the advantage that the server is not polled for `Etags` or `Last-Modified` headers.
-The disadvantage is that the browser may keep stale versions of `all.js-*` locally, wasting space.

-While we are using the HTML5 `async` script attribute, it is worth noting that this probably has no effect.
-Since we are using *FOUT* CSS workaround below, the page is blank until the Typekit javascript finishes loading.
-We make the assumption that some page rendering that could not otherwise happen in parallel occurs when `async` is used, but that said we have not noticed any significant difference one way or the other.
+This all.js file loads all our Javascript, external services, templates, and any RESTful resources from our server.

+We discuss the `cache_buster` in [the next post](/articles/permanent-caching-and-busting).

+# Why

+Having one file for Javascript gives us:

+1. one file to request;
+2. improved cachability;
+3. parallel requests;
+3. centralizing where we control our loading;
+4. fine-grained control of the loading process.

+We have a fairly hefty application.
+Every page loads about 2MB of Javascript, and around 200KB of HTML templates.
+We also load a number of third party services, such as Uservoice, Typekit and Stripe.

+# How

+We compile all our Javascript using grunt and [Browserify](http://browserify.org/).

+The compiled Javascript loads the external services Uservoice, Typekit and Stripe, as well as our templates, as set out below.

 ## Third party services

-We load all our third party services from our main javascript file, as follows.
+Loading the third party services is usually done with `<script>` tags in the `<head>` tag or inline Javascript.
+We avoid inline javascript because it violates the Content Security Policy, and it's less organized.

+We avoid the script tags for external services because:

+1. they are synchronously loaded and slow down the page loading;
+2. we cannot tell when they have completed loading without polling; or
+3. they have mucked up the page completely and we want better control over their inclusion.

 ### Typekit